-Net Investment in Capital Assets - This amount consists of capital assets net of accumulated depreciation and reduced by outstanding debt that is attributed to the acquisition, construction, or improvement of the assets.
+Investment in Capital Assets - This amount consists of capital assets net of accumulated depreciation.

 Unrestricted Net Position - This amount is all net position that does not meet the definition of "net investment in capital assets."

 Net position flow assumption:

 Sometimes the Agency will fund outlays for a particular purpose from both restricted (e.g., restricted bond or grant proceeds) and unrestricted resources.
 In order to calculate the amounts to report as restricted - net position and unrestricted - net position in the government-wide financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
 It is the government's policy to consider restricted net position to have been depleted before unrestricted net position is applied.